learntocloud/learn-to-cloud/docs/phase3/README.md

 ## Certifications you might want to look into

-We like cloud certifications, they give you a nice outline to follow.
-However we don't think you need to have every single certification out there.
-We recommend 1 or 2 certifications max, plus 2 hands-on projects that showcase all the skills in the guide.
+We recommend cloud certifications as they provide a structured learning path.
+However, you don't need every certification available.
+Aim for 1 or 2 certifications plus 2 hands-on projects that showcase all the skills in this guide.

 We recommend you get an associate level certification.